shundhammer/huha-linux-tips/doc/virtualbox-tips.md

       deb [arch=amd64] http://download.virtualbox.org/virtualbox/debian bionic contrib
       # deb-src http://download.virtualbox.org/virtualbox/debian bionic contrib

+  Notice that the _bionic_ part is about the Ubuntu version, in this case 18.04 LTS.
+For a different Ubuntu version, use that version's code name.
+  If you don't know it, look it up in `/etc/os-release`:

+      grep UBUNTU_CODENAME /etc/os-release

 - Whichever way you choose, make sure to add that `[arch=amd64]` part, or you will very likely get a warning